suryateja010/openshift-may-2024/Day1/README.md

 </pre>

 ## Lab - Deploying your first application into Red Hat OpenShift
-In the below command, replace 'jegan' with your project name
+In the below command, replace 'jegan' with your project name.
+The below command will download the nginx:latest docker image from Docker Hub Website ( Remote Registry )
 ```
 oc project jegan
 oc create deployment nginx --image=nginx:latest